martinheterjag/Synth-MHJ-01/README.md

 The JUCE style guide can be found here: https://juce.com/discover/stories/coding-standards

 # Code analysis
+Github Actions are set up to run cppcheck on push to any branch.
+After pushing make sure the action have succeded.

-To run code analysis with cppcheck run this command from the root directory of this repository:
+To run code analysis manually with cppcheck run this command from the root directory of this repository:

 `cppcheck --std=c++14 --enable=all --xml-version=2 ./Source/`